serebrov/so-questions/js-perf-test/README.md

 I also then tried to run them in the backward order (click buttons from 4 to 1) and got the completely different result - the `run_local_obj` was the longest.

 So I modified the test code a bit, to be able to get stable results.
-Full code [is here], and here is how I run each test in Chrome:
+Full code [is here](https://github.com/serebrov/so-questions/tree/master/js-perf-test), and here is how I run each test in Chrome:

 - Open the tab http://localhost/perf.html, open dev tools
 - Start the timeline recording
 - Click the button